topolvm/topolvm/docs/limitations.md

 TopoLVM does not recognize `mountOptions` of `StorageClass` currently.

-Time-lag in updating node capacity
+Capacity-aware scheduling may go wrong
 -------------------------

-Node capacity is not updated in TopoLVM's extended scheduler.
+Node storage capacity annotation is not updated in TopoLVM's extended scheduler.
-Therefore, if many volumes are requested at the same time, they may be assigned to one node and cannot be created due to the shortage of node storage.
+Therefore, when multiple pods requesting TopoLVM volumes are requested at once, the extended scheduler cannot reference the exact capacity of the underlying LVM volume group.

+Note that pod scheduling is also affected by the amount of CPU and memory.
+Because of this, this problem may not be observable.